Explanation of the Point System

 - Global Specialty Lens Symposium (GSLS) Only able to accept from 2012 and forward

 - College of Optometrists in Vision Development (COVD) Only able to accept from 2014 and forward

-An electronic copy of the paper and/or poster will be required.
+An electronic copy/PDF of the paper and/or poster must be uploaded.

 Academy Lecture (10 points each)

 - A unique lecture given within the past ten years at an Annual or International meeting of the Academy may be accepted if the Candidate was the sole presenter of a one-hour lecture or presented for at least one hour of a two-hour lecture.
 Grand rounds presentations do not count toward this requirement.